ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * :ref:`AllowlistViolationDetector`
 * :ref:`TimeCorrelationViolationDetector`

 .. note:: MatchRules must be defined in the "Analysis"-part of the configuration.
+Every MatchRule can also define a :ref:`MatchAction` which is run when the MatchRule is applied.

 AndMatchRule
 ~~~~~~~~~~~~